 Sen. John J. Blaine, Republican from Wisconsin, introduced the resolution on February 14, 1933.
 The next day, Sen. Morris Sheppard, Democrat from Texas, began a filibuster to prevent consideration of the bill.
 No other senator assisted in this vain effort.
 The following day the Senate passed the Blaine Act by a vote of 69 to 27.
 That was five votes more than needed to pass.

-The Blaine Act permitted states to form conventions that could ratify the proposed repeal amendment.
-Ratification by two-thirds of the existing 48 states was required to make that amendment part of the U.S. Constitution.
+The Blaine Act permitted states to form conventions that could ratify the proposed Repeal amendment.
+Ratification by two-thirds of the then 48 states was required to make it part of the Constitution.

 When Prohibition went into effect, Sen. Morris Sheppard had made a bold assertion.
-It was ‘There is as much chance of repealing the Eighteenth Amendment as there is for a hummingbird to fly to the planet Mars with the Washington Monument tied to its tail.’
-The bird completed that on December 5, 1933.
+It was “There is as much chance of repealing the Eighteenth Amendment as there is for a hummingbird to fly to the planet Mars with the Washington Monument tied to its tail.”
+Yet the bird did that on December 5, 1933.

 John J. Blaine

 John J. Blaine was Wisconsin State Attorney General.
 He was next governor of the state.
 He served in the Senate from 1927 to 1933.
-The author of the 21st Amendment died of pneumonia on April 16, 1934 at age 58.
+The author of the 21st Amendment died on April 16, 1934.
+He was age 58.